leftfield-geospatial/orthority/docs/background/coordinates.rst

 *Pixel coordinates* are 2D *(j, i)* column and row indices of image pixels.
 Orthority uses the standard convention where the origin is on the center of the top left pixel, the *j*-axis points right, and the *i*-axis points down.

+..
+TODO: make it clearer that they are center pixel coords

 Camera coordinates
 ------------------